LuckyHariharan/LuckyFruitDisplay/fruity-app/README.md

 ## Running the App

 1. Clone the repository.
+2. Navigate to the fruity-app using 'cd fruity-app'
-2. Install dependencies using `npm install`.
+3. Install dependencies using `npm install`.
-3. Build the app using `npm run build`.
+4. Build the app using `npm run build`.
-4. Start the development server with `npm start`.
+5. Start the development server with `npm start`.

 ### Features